 The joining action of line 2 must be carried out like performing a simple sacrificial ceremony in the Spring.
 In Spring seeds are newly sown, it is still far from harvest time; worship is conducted with a simple sacrifice, accompanied by sincerity and trust which are central and essential in the modest ceremony.
 This attitude is reflected in both the inner lower and the upper trigram Kan (the abyss, water), sincerity and trust, which appear after line 2 is lifted to position 5.

-Commentary on the image: The auspiciousness of being invited (to gather together) is of no calamity (or fault), (which is due to the fact that) (the principle of) moderation won’t change.
+Commentary on the image: The auspiciousness of being invited (to gather together) is of no calamity (or fault), which is because the principle of moderation won’t change.

 Positions 2 and 5 are both axle centres, where the principle of moderation is available; line 2 neither actively asks to join nor does it presume to be in a position to refuse; it remains moderate, i.e. neither indifferent nor overbearing, after it is promoted to position 5.

 Enlightenment through six two: to exhibit sincerity and trust, and wait for a call (to gather).
 To be invited to join, like being promoted by those above instead of approaching on one's own initiative, is auspicious, and there will be no calamity or fault.
 Should this line change to masculine and become active, it would lose correlation with line 5 and the hexagram would become Kun4 (47), to be besieged.
 Sincerity and trust are the most valuable assets if one has no outstanding merit; when joining, the principle of moderation must be maintained throughout.